lebailly/Titanic/README.md

 Running `./RModels.R logistic impute_age` will impute the age data.
 However, in the end this did not make much a difference, having an accuracy of 79.1% on the test set.

-## Future Work

-* How should I handle missing data?
-I use a basic imputation method.
-Other options?

-* Add K-fold cross-validation ability.

-* Ability to Randomize test/cv/train break down.

 [1]: http://www.kaggle.com/c/titanic-gettingStarted
 [2]: https://www.coursera.org/course/ml